 Fibromyalgia pain has been described in a variety of ways, such as burning, aching, stiffness or soreness.
 It often varies according to the time of day, activity level, weather, sleep patterns and stress.
 As you can see, there isn’t ONE way to describe the pain, or one specific type of pain.
 For a refresher, here are the tender points again:

-Besides pain, this symptoms occurs in over 75% of patients.
+Besides pain, this symptom is one of the main Fibromyalgia symptoms. occurs in over 75% of patients.
 And it’s not just the “I didn’t get enough sleep” kind of tired.
 It’s a chronic, non-restorative, fighting off the flu type feeling.
 Oftentimes, Chronic Fatigue Syndrome (CFS) is diagnosed with Fibromyalgia.
 CFS has it’s own set of guidelines for diagnosis, and you can find them here.
-CFS can be manageable, as can Fibromyalgia.
+Fortunately, CFS can be manageable, as can Fibromyalgia.
 I underwent a sleep study before my diagnosis, as I was chronically fatigued.
 Fibro differs from CFS in that the pain is what is keeping you awake most of the time.
-I was unable to fall into deep stages of sleep (restorative sleep), and that is why I was constantly tired.
+I was always constantly tired because I had trouble falling into restorative sleep stages.
 Now I have a fairly good balance of medications, some which cause drowsiness, which help keep me asleep longer so I can get a more restful sleep.

 Nervous System Issues